List of elections in the Philippines: National referendums

 Referendums are on an ad hoc basis.
 Before 1973, these were mostly used on amending the constitution.
 Starting from martial law up to the People Power Revolution, referendums became more frequent.
 After the People Power Revolution, there had only been one national referendum, on the approval of the current constitution.

 Recall elections

-Only locally elected officials can be recalled.
+Only officials elected via the Local Government Code of 1991 can be recalled.

 These are the recall elections above the barangay level:

 Special elections

 Both chambers of Congress conduct special elections (known as "by-elections" elsewhere) once a seat becomes vacant.

 The upcoming Bangsamoro Parliament can also hold special elections for vacancies for seats from its parliamentary districts.

 A special election can also be called if the offices of president and vice president of the Philippines are vacant in the same time.

 People's Initiatives

 People's Initiative is a common appellative in the Philippines that refers to either a mode for constitutional amendment provided by the 1987 Philippine Constitution or to the act of pushing an initiative (national or local) allowed by the Initiative and Referendum Act of 1987.
-While the Supreme Court had declared amending the constitution via initiative as "fatally defective" and those inoperable, the Initiative and Referendum Act of 1987 can still be used to initiative initiatives for statues, ordinances and resolutions at the national and local level.
+While the Supreme Court had declared amending the constitution via initiative as "fatally defective" and those inoperable, the Initiative and Referendum Act of 1987 can still be used to initiate initiatives for statues, ordinances and resolutions at the national and local level.

 While there had been no referendums at the national level, this has been successfully implemented at the local level, particularly in barangays.